LoanDB/loanpy/docs/tutorial.rst

 This tutorial will walk you through the process of using loanpy to discover old loanwords.

-Here is an illustration of the full workflow with a minimal example:
+Here is an illustration of the loanword detection framework with a minimal
+example:

 .. figure:: images/workflow.png
    :alt: The image shows a workflow chart with a turquoise bubble on top